 I do not use any textbooks which students need to purchase.
 Instead, I will use my own handouts and data sets.
 But just for your reference, many of my course materials are based on the followings.

 ・ Lazear, Edward P. and Michael Gibbs (2015) Personnel Economics in Practice (3rd edition).
 Wiley.
-This is a readable textbook of “personnel economics” by its pioneers.
+These two are readable textbooks of “personnel economics” by its pioneers.

 ・ Although contents written in English are limited, you could find useful information in the following site of the Japan Institute for Labor Policy and Training: